 {% endarchiveList %}

-When we need to display list data in a multi-column grid format, such as starting a new row every 3 items, or adding special styles to the first/last item of each row, the modulo operation can also come in handy.
+When we need to display list data in a multi-column grid format, for example, starting a new row every 3 items, or adding special styles to the first/last item of each row, the modulus operation can also be used.

 <div class="grid-container">